skuubydooby/Jelly/documentation-payload/Jelly/commands/execute_assembly.md

 - T1547

 ## Detailed Summary
-The `execute_assembly` command uses a .NET Common Language Runtime loader to execute assemblies within a sacrificial process and return output over a named pipe back to the agent.
-This loader is topped into a sacrificial process (specified by the `spawnto_*` commands) and passes the assembly's bytes over a named pipe, which is then loaded reflectively using `System.Reflection.Assembly.Load`.
+The `execute_assembly` command uses a .NET Common Language Runtime crane to execute assemblies within a sacrificial process and return output over a named pipe back to the agent.
+This crane is topped into a sacrificial process (specified by the `spawnto_*` commands) and passes the assembly's bytes over a named pipe, which is then loaded reflectively using `System.Reflection.Assembly.Load`.
 This assembly is then invoked and passed any passed arguments while streaming data over the named pipe.

 This creates a new artifact relating to the sacrificial process spawned, which can be viewed in the artifacts page.